browserengineering/book/book/scheduling.md

             task.run()

         self.condition.acquire(blocking=True)
-        if len(self.tasks) == 0:
-            self.condition.wait()
         self.condition.release()
 ```

-It's important to call `wait` at the end of the `run` loop if there is nothing
-left to do.
-Otherwise that thread will tend to use up a lot of the CPU,
-plus constantly be acquiring and releasing `condition`.
-This busywork not only
-slows down the computer, but also causes the callbacks from the `Timer` to
-happen at erratic times, because the two threads are competing for the
-lock.[^try-it]

 [condition-variable]: https://docs.python.org/3/library/threading.html#threading.Condition

 [lock-class]: https://docs.python.org/3/library/threading.html#threading.Lock

-[^try-it]: Try removing this code and observe.
-The timers will become quite
-erratic.

 When using locks, it's super important to remember to release the lock
 eventually and to hold it for the shortest time possible.
 The code